linmengsysu/HetLGN/README.md

 To run the code, simply use '''python preprocess_xxx.py'''

-Then cd to the ../code/isonode directory and run code by one of the following commands

 '''bash
     python train_node_classification.py --sample_width 6 --sample_depth 2 --dataset _acm_v3 --target_type paper --n_hid 8  > acm.out